ligato/docs/docs/tutorials/02_plugin-deps.md

 Link to code: [Adding dependencies to your plugin][code-link]

 Your control plane agent will typically consist of one or more plugins that contain the application logic.
-In addition there could be a suite of Ligato plugins and components providing various services to your application plugins.
-Examples include a KV data store, message bus adapters, loggers and health monitors
+In addition there could be other Ligato plugins and components providing various services to your application plugins.
+Examples include a KV data store, message bus adapters, loggers and health monitors.

 This tutorial shows how to add dependencies to your plugins.